shishirkakhandki/quill/README.md

 ## Description

-This project demonstrates the implementation of upgradable smart contracts with a known vulnerability, along with a suite of microservices for exploit detection, workflow management, front-running attacks, email notifications, and report storage.
-The system includes two upgradable contracts, with one containing a vulnerability, and five microservices to manage various aspects of contract interaction and security.
+This project demonstrates the implementation of upgradable smart contracts with a known vulnerability, along with a suite of microservices for exploit detection & front-running attacks, workflow management, email notifications, and report storage.
+The system includes one upgradable contracts (facets) with Diamond Proxy Pattern and four microservices to manage various aspects of contract interaction and security.

 ## Table of Contents